 Here are the steps:

 1. Click Here to sign-up for the certification program.
-(I will give you the code in class)
+(I will give you the code in class)I also want to show you how to place our Pink 6 Senses website on your blog.

 2. Click Here to access the certification website.